sanketnbajad/website/content/home/experience.md

   description = """
 Investigating novel methods of machine learning in the context of seismic imaging.
-This line of
-work is of relevance to the oil and gas industry.
 * Mentor: Prof. Laurent Demanet.
   """